Search

 One is a gun, so we mentally place the image of a gun on this part of the map.
 You might also think about how the United States is in North America and about their dedication to the right to bear arms.

-Note: If you don’t like guns, you can use a bun, the sun or some other image.
-In memory techniques, we often remember more if the images are exaggerated and specific, so keep that in mind if you have issues.
+When using memory techniques, you will often remember more if the images are exaggerated and specific.
+That’s the elaborative encoding part.
 In this case, the choice of a gun lends itself to specificity because of the relationship the people in this region have to guns.

 2) South America